marqo-ai/GCL/README.md

 # Generalized Contrastive Learning for Multi-Modal Retrieval and Ranking
 This is the repository for **Marqo-GS-10M** (a multi-modal fine-grained ranking dataset), followed by our novel training framework: Generalized Contrastive Learning (GCL).
+Paper [here](https://arxiv.org/pdf/2404.08535.pdf).

 This work aims to improve and measure the **ranking** performance of information retrieval models, especially for retrieving relevant **products** given a search query.